-Smith said they did not see any issues pertaining to the runoff from this year despite the project not being fully completed before the snow Concerns arose about the stability of the shoreline after torrential downpours led to the dam breaching on its north side last July.
-With the shoreline continuing to erode as water was pushing past the dam, and further on at Kobussen just beyond the bridge, it was clear the stability would need to be addressed before the thaw came through this past Work underway at all-inclusive park \$4,000 still needed BY BERT LEHMAN STAFF REPORTER CLINTONVILLE Work as started on the allinclusive park at W.A.
+Those who were looking to host a rummage sale, but did not get on the map before the May deadline are still encouraged to hold their garage sale.
+The annual event always falls on the first Saturday in June, with a fall city-wide rummage sale landing on the last Saturday in September.
+Work underway at all-inclusive park \$4,000 still needed BY BERT LEHMAN STAFF REPORTER CLINTONVILLE Work as started on the allinclusive park at W.A.
 Olen Park in Clintonville, in which the funds were raised by the non-profit Down With Mylestones.
 At the May 13 Clintonville Common Council meeting, Lisa Hill, who formed Down With Mylestones, informed the council that ground has been broken for the all-inclusive park project at W.A.
 Olen Park.
 The area was being prepped and construction was to begin Monday, May 19.
 Hill said the all-inclusive park will be accessible for those in wheelchairs.
 Music notes will be located all around the park.
 There will be swings available for children with disabilities.
 Swings with a five-point harness and higher back will also be available for children who do not have the muscle tone or strength to support